ArtificialLegacy/legacylcg/README.md

 * End Phase - This is the end of your turn and is used in card effects.
 When a player "ends" their turn this is when this phase starts, you can still trigger defense and counter cards during this time.
 (End phase ends when both players agree it ends as in they have no cards to play)

 ### Fortresses
-* Your fortress is your main card, when it's destroyed you loose the duel.
+* Your fortress is your main card, when it's destroyed you lose the duel.
 * At the beginning of the duel you place your fortress card in your fortress zone.
 * You can only have 1 fortress card and it can't be shuffled into your deck.